 If you have a direct contract with Skills Development Scotland and experience with apprenticeships, you can deliver the apprenticeship internally.
 We’ll send contribution payments directly to you as your apprentice works towards their apprenticeship.

-You still have the option to seek support from a chosen learning provider if there’s a part of the apprenticeship you can’t deliver internally, but you must then pay the learning provider.
+You still have the option to seek support from a chosen learning provider if there’s a part of the apprenticeship you can’t deliver internally.
+In that case you must then pay the learning provider.

 Our contribution table shows how much we pay towards the cost of training for every apprenticeship.
 Use this table and then talk to different learning providers to discuss their training costs.

 Depending on the apprenticeship and the type of training being delivered, a learning provider might ask you to contribute to additional costs.
 Make sure you talk to more than one learning provider.

 An apprenticeship is a job and like any of your employees, you’ll pay an apprentice’s wage.
 The amount isn’t set by us but we do encourage you to pay the living wage.
 Remember, you must pay at least the National Minimum Wage.

 From April 2017, all UK employers with annual salary bills of more than £3 million will pay an apprenticeship levy.
 Read more information about how it might affect your business.